 ... as well as a unique battery setup: You can use the optional FBA-25 AA case with either NiMH cells or alkalines, and have full TX power available (if you really need it).

 Side note on batteries: I have been using Maha’s 2700mAH NiMH AA cells in a pair of FBA-25 cases - with one of Maha’s intelligent AA cell chargers.
 A great combination.
 Properly maintained, I should achieve from 500-1000 complete discharge-charge cycles from them.
 I am amused at the proclamation by Panasonic that their eneloop AA NiMH cells can be charged “up to 2100” times - which is contrary to most scientific literature regarding the capabilities of consumer-grade NiMH cells.
 (A little discrepancy between the scientific community and marketing people, I guess ... )

 There are some long-discontinued full-duplex HTs that many are using for the satellites, like (not an all-inclusive list) the Icom IC-W2a and the earlier serial-numbered IC-W32a, Kenwood TH-D7 and TH-D79, and Yaesu’s FT-470/FT-51/FT-530 models.
 There are others ... but I’d hate to see you spend a bunch of money on really old units with no warranties and fewer repair options and decreasing availability of battery packs!

 Let’s start with the most popular “ultimate” in portable FM satellite antennas: the Elk Log Periodic Model 2M/440L5 and the Arrow Antenna Model 146/437-10WBP.
 Either cost approximatelty $120-160.

 There was plenty of “Elk vs. Arrow” debate on the ‘Net a while back.
-Most of it pure rubbish - and not written by people who have actually purchased and use both units as they make their uneducated allegations.
+Most of it pure rubbish - and not written by people who have actually knew and used both units as they made their uneducated allegations.
 A couple of the re-occurring “anti-Arrow” themes ...

 “Arrow doesn’t publish gain numbers for their antennas.”